 Voss recommends that you prepare thoroughly, then condense your strategy into 1 page and stay flexible during negotiations.
 He ends off by walking you through the detailed steps of putting together your 1-page negotiation sheet which draws on all the tips outlined earlier.

-Other Details in “Never Split the Difference”
+Getting More from “Never Split the Difference”

 • Background on our decision-making processes, and a brief history of how the approach to negotiation has evolved over the years;